bowdoincollege/ccoe-tagging-standards/README.md

 ### compliance

-Required:  If it falls under one of the defined security compliance groups
+Mandatory: No (Only if the resource falls under one of the defined security compliance groups.)

 For regulatory compliance, and will be (GDPR, PCI, HIPAA, etc.) as defined by policy.

 ### classification

-Required: If it has a label other than sensitive.
+Mandatory: No (Only if the resource has a label other than sensitive.)

 For data classification.
 This is "sensitive" by default, and not needed to be specified unless it is different.
 The value should be one of